-- Your browser settings are preventing access.
-Make sure cookies and localstorage are not blocked.
-Again, you can test this by trying to access your account using a different browser or different computer.
-If you are able to access Pivot Interactives using an alternate browser or different computer, you may need change the settings on the browser you originally used, or switch browsers.
+Your browser settings are preventing access.
+Make sure cookies and local storage are not blocked.
+Again, you can test this by accessing your account using a different browser or a different computer.
+If you can access Pivot Interactives using an alternate browser or a different computer, you may need to change the settings on the browser you originally used or switch browsers.

 This is also called whitelisting.

-- Adblocker software is preventing access to our servers.
+Adblocker software is preventing access to our servers.
 We don't use advertising of any kind in Pivot Interactives.
-But we do use software that tracks users actions within Pivot Interactives.
-We use this to improve performance, speed, and reliability, and to create new features.
+But we do use software that tracks user's actions within Pivot Interactives.
+We use this to improve performance, speed, and reliability and to create new features.
 In some cases, the software we use can cause adblockers to prevent access.
-Try disabling your adbocker, or try accessing Pivot Interactives with a different browser or computer.
-If you are able to access Pivot Interactives while bypassing your adblocker, you may need to add Pivot Interactives as an exception in the adblocker.
+Try disabling your ad blocker, or try accessing Pivot Interactives with a different browser or computer.
+If you can access Pivot Interactives while bypassing your adblocker, you may need to add Pivot Interactives as an exception in the ad blocker.

-- Your browser is not supported by Pivot Interactives Here is a list of system requirements for using Pivot Interactives.
-Other browsers may work, but may also have intermittent problems.
+Your browser may not be supported by Pivot Interactives.
+Here is a list of system requirements for using Pivot Interactives.
+Other browsers may work but may also have intermittent problems.

 3. Your computer or network blocks access to Amazon AWS S3

-- This shows that your computer is connected to the internet and that Pivot Interactives website is responding correctly, but that some network or computer settings are preventing access to storage networks like Amazon AWS S3.
+This shows that your computer is connected to the internet and that Pivot Interactives website responds correctly, but that some network or computer settings are preventing access to storage networks like Amazon AWS S3.

 One example is Xfinity and the "safebrowse.io" used for parental control.